The Life of BC’s Legendary Packer

 —Andrea Laforet, retired director of Ethnology and Cultural Studies at the Canadian Museum of History, and co-author of Spuzzum: Fraser Canyon Histories, 1808-1939 with Annie York.

-“Among the most colorful of these tough, resourceful characters was a packer named Jean Caux.
+“Among the most colourful of these tough, resourceful characters was a packer named Jean Caux.
 Nicknamed Cataline by his gold rush clients, his story is the story of how the province invented itself.
 It’s a tale of First Nations in collision with globalization, of dashing adventurers and cruel outlaws, ruthless entrepreneurs and startling visionaries.
-Cataline: Uncovering the Life of BC’s Legendary Packer is a remarkable window into that astonishing period of the province’s history and what a story it is!”
+Cataline: The Life of BC’s Legendary Packer is a remarkable window into that astonishing period of the province’s history and what a story it is!”

 —Stephen Hume, Vancouver Sun columnist and award-winning author